Javedansari1993/Crypto-dashboard/README.md

 # Crypto Currency Dashboard
 Created a new project with create-react-app and get rid of the boilerplate.
-Create the basic structure of dashboard using Css Grid and Flexbox and setup TailwindCSS using npm and pull the data from Coingecko API- https://www.coingecko.com/en/api/documentation
+Create the basic structure of dashboard using Css Grid and Flexbox and setup TailwindCSS using npm and pull the data from Coingecko API- https://www.coingecko.com/en/api/documentation.This dashboard provides information about your favourite Crypto Currencies, their trends and past prices in the form of a well organised graph including Line Chart as well as Bar Charts.
+Deployment
 Install Redux, react-redux, redux-thunk Chart.js and react-chartjs-2 using npm Components:-
 Create the main Dashboard component and its include in App.js.